-The Snowball Viburnum has been considered to be an old fashioned plant, residing in more mature gardens with a charming house and garden gate.
-Today I have some simple tips on how to grow your own Snowball plant.
+The Snowball Viburnum has been considered to be an old-fashioned plant, residing in more mature gardens with a charming house and garden gate.
+Today I have some simple tips on how to grow your own Snowball Viburnum.

-The Snowball shrub can tolerate most soil types but loves to be planted in a moist and moderately alkaline soil for best flowering results.
-Feed them with a slow release fertiliser.
+The Snowball shrub can tolerate most soil types but loves to be planted in moist and moderately alkaline soil for best flowering results.
+Feed them with a slow-release fertiliser.

 - Plant in moist soil.